camunda/camunda-docs/docs/reference/grpc.md

 Returned if:

-- no incident with the given key exists
+- No incident with the given key exists.

 ### `SetVariables` RPC